Skip to main content

 Jupiter Predict runs on Solana.
 Using it requires a small SOL balance for:

-These costs are standard Solana network costs, not specific to Jupiter Predict.
+These are standard Solana network costs and are not specific to Jupiter Predict.